 Sometimes, the birds were so active, that many details on the behaviour would become lost in an eye-witness account.
 In those cases the birds were filmed, initially on celluloid, later by video.
 One had to be skilled as a trouble-shooter in the field.
 It could be cold there and moist.
 Recorders may get problems under such conditions.
 Mostly I had only a pocket-knife for (usually successful) emergency repairs.

 By the way, research includes not only observation, experiment and analysis.
 Writing a course for the Open University also requires thorough investigations, not only on the didactic approach, but the more so on its contents.
 Unfortunately, that notion has hardly been dawned on the scientific community.
-Anyway, I did not unlearn to participate in a generally approved scientific investigation.
-After 25 years of teaching, 69 years old, I was smoothly incorporated in 'real' scientific projects.
+Anyway, even after my retirement, I did not unlearn to participate in approved scientific investigation, not only as a biologist, but also on the history of a family and a farm.

 contact via e-mail: email@example.com